Productions of $X(3872)$, $Z_c(3900)$, $X_2(4013)$, and $Z_c(4020)$ in $B_{(s)}$ decays offer strong clues on their molecular nature: Introduction

-Treating $X(3872)$ and $Z_c(3900)$ as $\bar{D}^*D$ molecules, heavy quark spin symmetry (HQSS) implies the existence of two $\bar{D}^*D^*$ molecules, i.e., a $J^{PC}=2^{++}$ bound state~\cite{Nieves:2012tt,Guo:2013sya,Baru:2016iwj} and a $J^{PC}=1^{+-}$ resonant state~\cite{Yang:2020nrt,Meng:2020ihj,Baru:2021ddn,Yan:2021tcp,Du:2022jjv}.
-The former may correspond to the $X(4014)$ state newly discovered in the $\gamma\psi(2S)$ mass distribution of $\gamma\gamma\to \gamma\psi(2S)$ by the Belle Collaboration ~\cite{Belle:2021nuv}, and the latter may correspond to the resonant state $Z_c(4020)$ discovered in the $\pi^{\pm}h_{c}$ mass distribution of $e^{+}e^{-}\to h_{c} \pi^{+}\pi^{-}$ by the BESIII Collaboration~\cite{BESIII:2013ouc}.
-It is natural to expect that all the four states, as $\bar{D}^*D^{(*)}$ molecules, should share many common features.
-That is to say, not only their masses and decays, but also their productions can be understood in a unified framework.

-The production mechanism of $X(3872)$ in $B$ decays was firstly proposed by Braaten et al.~\cite{Braaten:2004fk,Braaten:2004ai}, where the $B$ meson first decays into $\bar{D}^{\ast}DK$ and then the charmed mesons rescatter and dynamically generate the $X(3872)$.
-The predicted ratio $\mathcal{B}[B^0\to X(3872)K^0]/\mathcal{B}[B^+\to X(3872)K^+]$ depends on two parameters and the natural value is one order of magnitude smaller than its experimental counterpart.
-This ratio is reasonably described in Ref.~\cite{Wang:2022xga}, but not the absolute branching fractions.
+The production mechanism of $X(3872)$ in $B$ decays was first proposed by Braaten et al.~\cite{Braaten:2004fk,Braaten:2004ai}, where the $B$ meson first decays into $\bar{D}^{\ast}DK$ and then the charmed mesons rescatter and dynamically generate the $X(3872)$.
+The predicted ratio $\mathcal{B}[B^0\to X(3872)K^0]/\mathcal{B}[B^+\to X(3872)K^+]$ depends on two unknown parameters and the resulting natural value for the ratio is one order of magnitude smaller than its experimental counterpart.
+We note that this ratio is reasonably described in Ref.~\cite{Wang:2022xga}, but not the absolute branching fractions.
 It is important to note that up to now, a complete understanding of the ratio $\mathcal{B}[B^0\to X(3872)K^0]/\mathcal{B}[B^+\to X(3872)K^+]$ and the absolute branching fractions in a unified framework is still missing.
-Another puzzle related to the four $\bar{D}^*D^{(*)}$ molecules is that the $X(3872)$ has been observed in multiple channels of $B$ decays, but the other three have not, which calls for an explanation.
-Furthermore, for planning future experiments, it is imperative to know the branching fractions of the other three states in $B$ decays, given the fact that $B$ decays have served as important discovery channels for many exotic states and more data can be expected from $e^+e^-$ colliders.
+In addition, $X(3872)$ was observed in other decays such as $B^+ \to X(3872)K^{\ast+}$ and $B_s^0 \to X(3872) \phi$~\cite{ParticleDataGroup:2022pth}.
+It is of vital importance to understand the branching fractions of $X(3872)$ as a $\bar{D}^*D$ molecule in the $B_{(s)}$ decays.
+Another puzzle related to the four $\bar{D}^*D^{(*)}$ molecules is that although the $X(3872)$ has been observed in multiple channels of $B_{(s)}$ decays, the other three have not, which calls for an explanation.
+Furthermore, for planning future experiments, it is imperative to know the branching fractions of the other three states in $B_{(s)}$ decays, given the fact that $B_{(s)}$ decays have served as important discovery channels for many exotic states and more data can be expected in near future~\cite{Belle-II:2018jsg}.

-In this letter, we propose to test the molecular nature of these states in $B$ decays in a unified framework.
-We first demonstrate that this framework can predict both the absolute branching fractions of $\mathcal{B}[B^+\to X(3872)K^{+}]$ and $\mathcal{B}[B^0\to X(3872)K^{0}]$ and their ratio without any free parameters and in nice agreement with the existing data.
-In particular, we show how the interesting interplay between the neutral and charged $\bar{D}^*D$ channels generates the large isospin breaking effect.
-The same interplay is responsible for the non-observation of the $Z_c(3900)$.
-We then further predict the branching fractions of the two $\bar{D}^*D^*$ molecules.